Did you know that some plants in your yard may help make the area less attractive to flies?

 5. Eucalyptus

-The aromatic leaves of the eucalyptus plant naturally help keep flies, such as cluster flies, at bay.
+The aromatic leaves of the eucalyptus plant may help discourage flies, including cluster flies.

 6. Tansy

 The tansy plant may also repel flies in your garden with its fern-like leaves and yellow button flowers.
-The common tansy contains compounds that many flies hate.
+The common tansy contains aromatic compounds that may help deter flies and other insects.

-It will also keep away ticks, moths, ants, and more.
+It may also help deter ticks, moths, ants, and other insects.
 So, put pots of tansy near outdoor gathering spots, entryways, or compost bins where flies gather.

 7. Lavender

-The pleasant aroma of lavender is appealing to humans and deters many insects, including black flies.
+The pleasant aroma of lavender is appealing to humans and may help deter many insects, including black flies.
 Therefore, plant lavender bushes around outdoor gathering areas, entryways, or compost bins.

-Lavender’s essential oils have a pleasant scent that flies tend to avoid.
-Their natural insecticidal properties make them unappealing to many insects.
+Lavender essential oil has a pleasant scent that many insects tend to avoid.
+Its natural insecticidal properties may make it less attractive to many insects.

 8. Lemon Balm

-Lemon balm is a perennial herb with a strong lemon-mint scent.
-It repels gnats, flies, mosquitoes, and other biting insects.
+Lemon balm is a perennial herb with a strong lemon-mint scent that may help deter gnats, flies, mosquitoes, and other biting insects.

 The thick leaves and strong smell make it difficult for these insects to linger around.
 They don’t like it, so they move on.